Right On Coo: Does A Dead Pigeon Bring Luck Or Misfortune?

 Perceived to be God’s messengers, a dead pigeon may be a representation of the secrets you share with the people close to you and the risk of being known to many.
 The image of a lifeless pigeon may be reminding you to mind what you tell others as it may affect your relationship with the people who trust you with their secrets.

-Dead Pigeon in the Garden
+What If You Find A Dead Pigeon in the Garden

 Various cultures consider these amazing creatures to be messengers from the gods or as our wingman to the spirit world.
 Their remarkable ability to soar in the sky allows them to see more than our usual perspectives, making them physical representations of our souls that provide us with guidance, conscience, and better understanding.
 While encountering a dead bird is no doubt uncomforting, wherein most people see it as an omen of a dreadful event that is about to happen, most people, particularly those of great faith, would say that it is only a sign of transition and a reminder that great things are on the horizon.